-- (a) A commitment to the continuing development of the Macquarie Generation workforce so that staff can work flexibly in order to more readily adapt to changes in our business needs. - (b) A commitment to participation in the development of the Training and Development Program referred to in 3.3, including the development of a job evaluation and remuneration system for all employees. - (c) Maintain strict confidentially of commercial information. - (d) The express intention of the parties for Macquarie Generation to continue in a period of industrial stability and that the company will be spared the consequences of industrial action. - 3.2 In recognition of the early and amicable settlement of negotiations of this Agreement, employees will also receive an additional salary increase of 0.25% from the first pay period commencing on or after 1 July 2008. - 3.3 Training and Development Program - The purpose of the Training and Development Program is to undertake an assessment of the level of skills and competencies that exist within Macquarie Generation and compare this with

-Version 1: May 2008 Page 4 of 71 what the business needs will be in the foreseeable future.
+- (a) A commitment to the continuing development of the Macquarie Generation workforce so that staff can work flexibly in order to more readily adapt to changes in our business needs. - (b) A commitment to participation in the development of the Training and Development Program referred to in 3.2, including the development of a job evaluation and remuneration system for all employees. - (c) Maintain strict confidentially of commercial information. - (d) The express intention of the parties for Macquarie Generation to continue in a period of industrial stability and that the company will be spared the consequences of industrial action. - 3.2 Training and Development Program The purpose of the Training and Development Program is to undertake an assessment of the level of skills and competencies that exist within Macquarie Generation and compare this with what the business needs will be in the foreseeable future.